inferno-framework/inferno-core/docs/writing-tests/properties.md

 ids if they are not specified.
 It is important to create ids yourself if you need to refer to a test/group elsewhere, such as to include one in another group.

+TestSuite ids appear in Inferno's urls, so consideration should be given to choosing a suite id that will make sense to users as a url path.
+Links to a test suite take the form of `INFERNO_BASE_PATH/TEST_SUITE_ID`, and individual test session urls look like `INFERNO_BASE_PATH/TEST_SUITE_ID/TEST_SESSION_ID`.
 ```ruby
 test do
   id :us_core_patient_read